LexBorisoff/package-scripts/README.md

 - yarn
 - bun

-> 💡 Use the `--which` option to view which package manager is current being used.
+> 💡 Use the `--which` option to view which package manager is currently being used.

 ### Default package manager